Heatblur-Simulations/f-4e-manual/src/systems/flight_controls_gear/flight_controls.md

 ![ARIfuse](../../img/pilot_ari.jpg)

 > 💡 To permanently disengage the ARI, the circuit
-> breaker on the left utility panel must be pulled
+> breaker on the left sub panel must be pulled
 > and the Yaw STAB AUG switch must be disengaged.
 > Pulling the circuit breaker with the switch
 > still engaged will still provide 5° of ARI rudder